gearbot/GearBot/web/src/docs/guides/adding_gearbot.md

 # Permissions
 - Manage roles
-    - This allows him to add/remove roles from people, this is used for self-roles, muting and the mod role command to add/remove roles from people
+    - This allows him to add/remove roles from people, this is used for selfroles, muting and the mod role command to add/remove roles from people
 - Manage channels
     - Needed to create the channel overrides that makes the mute role work, both on current channels and new channels
 - Kick members